Where the Cherokee lived

 Where people of the Cherokee nation lived, in what is now North and South Carolina and Georgia, was a great place to live.
 It never got very cold – even in winter it hardly ever snowed – and it never got that hot either.
 There was plenty of water, all year round.

 Then around 1300, the earth cooled down again, starting the Little Ice Age.
+Winters got tougher.
 The Iroquois moved further south, where they probably got into fights with the Cherokee about land.

 Did you find out what you wanted to know about the Cherokee environment?
 Let us know in the comments!